-Angela Ward brings a wealth of experience in nonprofit administration and education to her role as Operations Manager at the Museum.
+Angela Ward brings a wealth of experience in nonprofit administration and education to her role as Director of Operations at the Museum.

 A West Coast native, Angela worked trails in Yosemite National Park and then returned as a backcountry trail cook before taking a job at a one-room elementary school in the park.
 She later worked for a local health-oriented nonprofit before pursuing a position at the Museum, whose mission was a natural draw.